 I returned to the local congregation and worked with youth, but I also began to teach more and more adult classes.
 The teacher in me had been given new life and I began to see myself not solely as a youth minister, but as a Christian educator who concentrated on youth.
 As I worked with more adults, I began to see youth ministry in a broader way.
 I realized that an essential part of youth ministry is training adults to work with youth, to make sure that youth ministry is embraced by the church as a whole and not just by a trained few.
 As I looked at youth ministry more broadly, I began training adults on youth ministry and teaching other adult Christian education classes.
 Yet, as they asked for resources that spoke to their contexts—ones that were similar to mine—I still found such resources lacking.
 This drew me into the PhD program and the journey to becoming a theological educator in higher education.

 This is not a new problem.
-This problem was talked about ten years ago and therefore is now being talked about on a youth adult level.
+This problem was talked about ten years ago and therefore is now being talked about on a young adult level.
 This impacts theological education as seminaries see smaller pools.
 Fewer churches are able to afford full-time pastors let alone multiple pastors.
 As a result, seminaries face an increasing challenge in a world with many educational options.
-The traditional view – that graduate professors focus on training the next generation of researchers – is undercut by the dearth of jobs opening up.
+The traditional view – that graduate professors focus on training the next generation of researchers – is undercut by the dearth of available academic jobs.

 The historical justification for seminaries – to prepare an educated clergy able to ground their pastoral and evangelical work in solid theological principles – must be transformed to meet the needs of the 21st century church.
 Different forms of teaching must also be embraced.
-Millennials expect non-traditional forms of education and engagement, as opposed to top-down instruction.
+Millennials and members of Generation Z expect non-traditional forms of education and engagement, as opposed to top-down instruction.
 At all levels there is growing distrust of elites and organized authority.